shopsys/shopsys/upgrade/UPGRADE-v11.0.0-dev.md

     - see #project-base-diff to update your project
     - you can create `parameters.yaml` manually to locally override some settings (for testing purposes for example)
     - your custom parameters should be in environment variable (if the value is environment-specific), or in different config file (if the value is project-specific)
+- fix implementations of FileVisitorInterface::visitTwigFile ([#2465](https://github.com/shopsys/shopsys/pull/2465))
+    - in the following classes, an interface of `visitTwigFile` was fixed to comply with `FileVisitorInterface`
+        - `ConstraintMessageExtractor`
+        - `ConstraintMessagePropertyExtractor`
+        - `ConstraintViolationExtractor`
+        - `JsFileExtractor`
+        - `PhpFileExtractor`
+        - `TwigFileExtractor`